 South Korea’s Carbon Emissions and Renewable Energy Efforts

-The article on Carbon Brief explains South Korea’s attempt to achieve its ‘green aspirations’ – incorporating more renewable energy into its electricity mix while at the same time reducing its emissions.
+The article on Carbon Brief explains South Korea’s attempt to achieve its ‘green aspirations’ by incorporating more renewable energy into its electricity mix while reducing its emissions.

 It mentions that the country’s economic growth is driven primarily by energy-intensive and high-emitting industries such as steel, shipbuilding, and automotive, which are difficult to decarbonise.